isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 ---Thank you for a long time.
 I will take only happy days with me.
 As we promised, please do not try to find our destination until the children visit you of their own will...

  The sound of every families of this past eight years had slipped into underground.

- “All alone again...”Akiko, Ryo and Yui went back to Kagoshima.
-Ryo was eight years old.
-Yui was going to have her fifth birthday soon.

- On August 7th.
-I came home and there were no voices of the children who used to jump up at the front door to greet me.

- There was a note left by Akiko on the table.

------Thank you for a long time.
-I will take only happy days with me.
-As we have promised, please do not try to find our destination until the children visit you of their own will...

- The sounds of the entire family of the past eight years had crawled underground.

  “All alone again...”